Key establishment \`a la Merkle in a quantum world: Introduction

 While Ralph Merkle was delivering the 2005 International Association for Cryptologic Research (IACR) Distinguished Lecture at the \textsc{Crypto} annual conference in Santa Barbara, describing his original unpublished 1974 scheme~\cite{CS244} for public key establishment (much simpler and more elegant than his subsequently published, yet better known, Merkle Puzzles~\cite{merkle78}), one of us (Brassard) immediately realized that this scheme was totally insecure against an eavesdropper equipped with a quantum computer.
 The obvious question was: can Merkle's idea be repaired and made secure again in our quantum world?
 The defining characteristics of Merkle's protocol are that (1)~the legitimate parties communicate strictly through an authenticated classical channel on which eavesdropping is unrestricted and (2)~a protocol is deemed to be \emph{secure} if the cryptanalytic effort required of the eavesdropper to learn the key established by the legitimate parties grows super-linearly with the legitimate work.

-We partially repaired Merkle's scheme in Ref.~\cite{ICQNM} with a scheme in which the eavesdropper needed an amount of work in $\Omega(N^{3/2})$ to obtain the key established by quantum legitimate parties whose amount of work is in~$O(N)$.
+Two of us (Brassard and Salvail~\cite{ICQNM}) partially repaired Merkle's idea in 2008 with a scheme in which the eavesdropper needs an amount of work in $\Omega\big(N^{3/2}\big)$ to obtain the key established by quantum legitimate parties whose amount of work is in~$O(N)$.
 This was not quite as good as the work in $\Omega(N^2)$ required by a \emph{classical} eavesdropper against Merkle's original scheme, but significantly better than the work in $O(N)$ sufficient for a \emph{quantum} eavesdropper against the same scheme.
 Two main questions were left open in Ref.~\cite{ICQNM}: \begin{enumerate} \item Can the quadratic security possible in a classical world be restored in our quantum world? \item Is any security possible at all if the legitimate parties are purely classical, yet the eavesdropper is endowed with a quantum computer? \end{enumerate}

 We give two novel key establishment protocols to address these issues.
 In~the first protocol, the legitimate parties use quantum computers and classical authen\-ticated communication to establish a shared key after $O(N)$ expected queries to two black-box random functions (which can be modelled with a single binary random oracle).
-We~then give a nontrivial quantum cryptanalytic attack that uses a quantum random walk in a Johnson graph, much like \mbox{Andris} Ambainis' algorithm to solve the element distinctness problem~\cite{ED}, which allows a quantum eavesdropper to learn the key after $\Theta(N^{5/3})$ queries to the functions.
+We~then give a nontrivial quantum cryptanalytic attack that uses a quantum walk in a Hamming graph, which enables a quantum eavesdropper to learn the key after $\Theta\big(N^{5/3}\big)$ queries to the functions.
 Finally, we prove that our attack is optimal up to logarithmic factors.
-Therefore, we have not quite restored the quadratic security possible in a classical world, but we have made significant progress towards~it.

 Second, we give a \emph{purely classical} protocol, in which the legitimate parties use classical communication and classical computation to establish a key after $O(N)$ calls to similar black-box random functions.
-We~then attack this protocol with a quantum cryptanalytic algorithm that uses $\Theta(N^{13/12})$ queries to the functions.
+We~then attack this protocol with a quantum cryptanalytic algorithm that uses $\Theta\big(N^{7/6}\big)$ queries to the functions.
 As~unlikely as it may sound, this attack is optimal (up to logarithmic factors) and therefore it is not possible to break this purely classical protocol with a quantum attack that uses an amount of resource linear in the legitimate effort.